The crucial investments in children

-“I sometimes work as a cleaner, but the payment is bad.
+“I sometimes work as a cleaner, but the payment is low.
 The food coupons we got from the project were very important.
 We wouldn’t have made it without them.
 I could not send my children to school with an empty stomach,” says Mirabella.

 Mirabella supports Daniela’s education and hopes she will achieve her dream of becoming a teacher.
 Photo Credit: Maria Knoph Vigsnaes/FMO